danielpmorton/pyastrobee/readme.md

 ### Bugs/Issues:
 - The dedo duffel bag cannot load as a soft body
 - The joint of the astrobee nearest to the body does not seem to be moving properly in simulation - check the URDF to see if there is an issue with how this joint is defined
+- Some softbodies have very strange inertia when moving them around in the Bullet gui (likely, some parameters need to be refined)
 - The `cupola.dae` and `node_1.dae` files in the `astrobee_iss` meshes cannot be loaded into Blender, whereas all of the other ISS meshes can.

 ## Thoughts